Posts

 Image

 Photo: bikeriderlondon/Shutterstock Do people choose a breed of dog for its personality, looks, health, or fashion?
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-There are so many breeds of dog, it can be hard to choose which one you'd like most.
+By Zazie Todd, PhD There are so many breeds of dog, it can be hard to choose which one you'd like most.
 Some are always popular, while other breeds rise or fall in popularity.
 A new study by Stefano Ghirlanda et al 2013 investigates whether changes in the most popular breeds over the years reflect personality characteristics, health, or fashion.
-We think of different breeds as having different temperaments, such as the “ friendly and gentle, but also alert and outgoing ” Siberian Husky, the “ alert, lively, active, keen ” Russell Terrier “with a very intelligent expression,” or the “ calm, confident and courageous ” Rottweiler.
+We think of different breeds as having different temperaments, such as the “friendly and gentle, but also alert and outgoing” Siberian Husky, the “alert, lively, active, keen” Russell Terrier “with a very intelligent expression,” or the “calm, confident and courageous” Rottweiler.
 The first question the scientists asked was, is this true?
-For their answer, they turned to the C-BARQ, a standar
+For their answer, they turned to the C-BARQ, a standardized questionnaire about doggie behaviour and temperament.
+It has 14 scales including trainability, separation-related

 Perceiving Emotion in Babies and Dogs